hikoworks/hikolang/doc/error_handling.md

 }
 ```

-If you are handling an error in a `catch` clause, you can use the `throw`
-statement without an argument to rethrow the error.
+You may throw an error from within an `catch` block.
+Unlike `trap` the error
+argument is required, this so that it easy to determine which errors a
+function can throw.

 ```
 try {
     var x = foo()
     bar()
 } catch {
-    throw // This will throw the current error and terminate the program.
+    throw my_error
 }
 ```

 The compiler will track which errors can be thrown (or rethrown) by a function.
-It is a static error if a function may throw an error that can not be caught by
+It is a static error if a function may throw an error that is not be caught by
 the caller.

 A function protype can be declared with a list of errors it can throw.
 The
 compiler will make sure that the function will not try to throw an error that is
 not in this list.
-Function prototypes like this are used for being able to pass
-function pointers to other functions which needs to catch these errors.
+This should be used when passing a function-pointer to a
+function.

 ```
 var my_func_type = func (a: int) throws(bound_error, underflow_error) -> int